adunwoody0403/Quantum-Coin-Toss/README.md

 ![QuantumCoinTossResult](Images/QuantumCoinTossResult.PNG)

-From the image, we can see that our results resulted in 0 (Heads) approximately 55% of the time, and 1 (Tails) approximately 45% of the time.
+From the image, we can see that the outcome of our program resulted in 0 (Heads) approximately 55% of the time, and 1 (Tails) approximately 45% of the time.
 It is safe to assume that if we were to run this program more times, our result for each outcome would approach 50%, thus would be considered a fair coin toss.